mesosphere-backup/dcos-docker/README.md

 To check the current storage driver, use `docker info --format "{{json .Driver}}"`.

-To change the storage driver on Docker for Mac to `overlay`, go to Docker > Preferences > Daemon Advanced and add `"storage-driver" : "overlay"` to the configuration file.
-Then click "Apply & Restart".

 ## Settings

 ### Changing the number of masters or agents